finleyhardie-bit/r-data-visualization/README.md

 **Finley Hardie — INFO 3200 · University of Denver**

 Data visualization work from INFO 3200 at the Daniels College of Business.
-Projects cover the full range of ggplot2 chart types, geospatial mapping with real crime data, and the statistical reasoning behind each visualization — built around the Grammar of Graphics framework.
+Projects cover the full range of ggplot2 chart types, geospatial mapping with real crime data, and the statistical reasoning behind each visualization, built around the Grammar of Graphics framework.
+Still adding to this one.

 ---